A Week in Pictures - Latin America & Caribbean

 -

-The gallery was curated by AP photojournalist Ariana Cubillos in Caracas, Venezuela.
+The gallery was curated by AP photo editor Tomas Stargardter in Mexico City.

 Follow AP visual journalism: